BulkSecurityGeneratorProject/EngineeringTests/CurrencyFair/README.md

 To add more processor, simple implement the TradeProcessor interface, and add the service name in com.currencyfair.engineering.test.camel.CurrencyFairRouter in appropriate position. (currrent line number 27).

 ## Message Frontend
 Developed with AngularJS and HTML5.
+Login with <b>admin/admin</b> and go to Administration->Currency Pair Tracking (for viewing Real Time Currency Pair Volumes) or Administration->Real Time Trade (for viewing Real Time Trades).

 ## Security
 The web application is fully secured.
 The end point for Message Consumption is open for all to submit a post request.
 Assuming that, some real application will post data to the endpoint, VPN tunnel is an option to secure this end point.